Welcome to Matrix Education

 What will you learn in Legal Studies?

-In VCE Legal Studies, you’ll explore how the Australian legal system works, the role of courts and tribunals, and key legal concepts such as rights, responsibilities, and dispute resolution.
-Understanding how laws are made and applied in Australia can give you a head start in university law courses.
+You’ll explore how the Australian legal system works, the role of courts and tribunals, and key legal concepts such as rights, responsibilities, and dispute resolution.

 Is VCE Legal Studies necessary for law school?

-History focuses on understanding past events and societal changes, while Politics examines government systems, power dynamics, and public policy—both vital for understanding the context of laws and legal systems.
+History focuses on understanding past events and societal changes, while Politics examines government systems, power dynamics, and public policy.
+Both are needed to understand the context of laws and legal systems.

 Why is History or Politics important?